State & Local Agency Certification

 - (3) Crack Treatments

-- Agency personnel may attend either the ISSA Slurry Systems Workshop, held each January in Clark County, Nevada or training by the National Center for Pavement Preservation (NCPP) at the agency’s facilities.
+- Agency personnel may attend the training by the National Center for Pavement Preservation (NCPP) at the agency’s facilities.
 NCPP training requires a minimum of 20 participants.
-The ISSA workshop is four-days and covers all three treatment categories.
 The NCPP training is one-day for each treatment category requested.
 The certification examination will be administered immediately upon the completion of a treatment review session or a one-day training class.

 - Agency personnel must pass a treatment specific examination with a score of 70% or better.
 The examination is focused on agency needs and will consist of approximately 50 questions depending on the treatment category.